 A little point I like to bring out from this story is that although he was Lord and creator of the universe, the King of Kings, even Lord at humble His birth, He did nothing, and perhaps could do nothing, until He had a personal experience with the Holy Spirit.
 So, what we see is that even Jesus Himself was baptized/immersed in the Holy Spirit.
 We’ll see later that this is the same instructions He gave to His disciples following his death as well.

-Herein John foretells that Jesus will be doing a special work within people on behalf of the Spirit of God.
-He would be baptizing or immersing people in the Spirit.
-What would this look like?
-How was this going to happen?
+Herein John says that the Messiah will be doing a special work within people.
+He would be baptizing and immersing people in the Spirit.
+But what would this baptism look like if it wasn’t in water?
+How exactly was this going to happen?
 We’ll see soon…